-The project site was evaluated for potential contamination by conducting a field site inspection on 07/28/2023 to identify any onsite hazards including, but not limited to, soil staining, above ground storage tanks, signs of underground storage tanks, odors, hazardous debris etc. The site inspection did not identify any onsite hazards.
+The project includes the purchase and installation of a new greenhouse.
+The project site was evaluated for potential contamination by conducting a field site inspection on 09/14/2023 to identify any onsite hazards including, but not limited to, soil staining, above ground storage tanks, signs of underground storage tanks, odors, hazardous debris etc. The site inspection did not identify any onsite hazards that could not be resolved with mitigation (see Appendix C- Environmental Site Inspection Report).